pygma-tau/blog/content/about.md

 date: 2025-08-19
 ---

-I study mathematics at Berkeley.
-Previously I've been at Softmax, MATS, and the Center on Long-Term Risk.
+I train models at Standard Intelligence and study mathematics at Berkeley.
+Previously, I worked on multi-agent RL at Softmax, modeling decision theories at MATS, and probabilistic logics at the Center on Long-Term Risk.

-Often I find myself becoming a simulacrum of what I wanted to be.
-I'm not sure what this means, but I'd like to figure it out.
+Some communities dear to my heart: FABRIC, Atlas, Rise, Emergent Ventures, Interact.